Railway flora

 Spergularia rubra Red sand-spurrey

-This small plant is native to Europe and Northern Asia, but has been accidentally spread to many other parts of the world.
+This small plant is native to most of Europe, eastwards through Siberia to the Pacific coast, southwards to northern Africa, Ethiopia, Arabia, Xinjiang, and north-eastern China, but has been accidentally introduced to many other parts of the world.
 It is a common weed in fallow fields and along roads, and has also adapted to a life in cities.

 Red sand-spurrey, Skanderborg Railway Station, Denmark.
 (Photo copyright © by Kaj Halberg)